Find Affordable College Courses

 The colleges and universities below are the most popular for foreign languages and linguistics majors pursuing a undergraduate certificate.

-Our analysis found University of Maryland Global Campus to be the most popular school for foreign languages and linguistics students who want to pursue a undergraduate certificate in the Middle Atlantic Region .
-Located in the large suburb of Adelphi, UMGC is a public college with a very large student population.
+Our 2023 rankings named University of Maryland Global Campus the most popular school in the Middle Atlantic Region for foreign languages and linguistics students working on their undergraduate certificate.
+Located in the suburb of Adelphi, UMGC is a public college with a fairly large student population.

 Of the 85 students majoring in foreign languages and linguistics at UMGC, 60% are male and 40% are female.